Film: The Bourne Ultimatum

 - Karma Houdini: The asset who kills Simon Ross.
 He escapes, but returns in New York to kill Bourne.
 Jason beats him and has him at gunpoint, but decided not to shoot.

 - Live-Action Escort Mission: Bourne guiding Ross through Waterloo Station.

 - Mook-Face Turn: Paz just before the end of the movie.
 He has Bourne at gunpoint, distraught about Jason's decision to spare him earlier.
-Jason's Call Back to the Professor ("Look at what they made you give.") leads to Paz lowering his gun and letting Bourne go.
+Jason's Call Back to what The Professor told him back in the first film ("Look at us.
+Look at what they make you give.") leads to Paz lowering his gun and letting Bourne go.